galaxyxtwo/Weekly_DLT_News/README.md

 ### Back-up for [DLT/Blockchain Weekly News](https://alexmirran.substack.com/)
-- Top news of the week from across P2P networks, Decentralized Finance, NFTs, and more
+- Top news of the week from Bitcoin, P2P networks, Decentralized Finance, NFTs, and more